SimonRPI/WpfLocalization/README.md

 4. Add for every translatable string a key(name) in the Resources.resx and leave Value empty
 5. Start the application - the localization file will be created
 6. Copy the created file from Debug/Release to your main project and add it to your project.
-Set the file to "Content" and "Copy always"
+Through this, after every start the file will be updated and ensures you a backup of the localization file.
+Set the file to "Content".
+You have two options now: set the file to
+- "Copy always": you don't want to start the editor from your application.
+You can leave the editor in a different directory and edit the localization file in your project
+- "Do not Copy": you want to start the editor form your application.
+The editor is normally in your Debug/Release directory and you edit the localization file in this directory
 7. Now you can add with the Localization Editor a different language to your file (e.g. 'de-DE' for German) and translate all keys");

 Usage